JBShady/COD5-Remastered/README.md

 This repo is not complete.
 Do not attempt to build.

 to do:
-- add brief instructions for building
+- add brief instructions for building (raw contents, must have mod tools, some thigns will be replaced)
+- disclaimer about if it doesnt work
 - delete unnecessary scripts (inside \mods directory)
 - upload raw contents
 - change list